Marginal and Joint Effects#

 Y <- scale(Y_raw)

-We first recall how we calculate the marginal effect of each variant in Lecture: ols:
+We first recall how we calculate the marginal effect of each variant in Lecture: ordinary least squares:

 # Calculate marginal effects (one SNP at a time)